Kali (demon): Dharma personified

-Since Dharma is one of the major antagonists of Kali, it is important to note this personified deity has his own line of offspring that work against the asura and his family to bring balance to the world.
+Since Dharma is one of the major antagonists of Kali, this personified deity has his own line of offspring that work against the asura and his family to bring balance to the world.
 The following comes from the Vishnu Purana:

 The progeny of Dharma by the daughters of Daksha were as follows: by Shraddha he had Kama (desire); by Lakshmi, Darpa (pride); by Dhriti, Niyama (precept); by Tushti, Santosha (content); by Pushti, Lobha (cupidity); by Medhá, Sruta (sacred tradition); by Kriya, Danda, Naya, and Vinaya (correction, polity, and prudence); by Buddhi, Bodha (understanding); by Lajja, Vinaya (good behaviour); by Vapu, Vyavasaya (perseverance).
 Santi gave birth to Kshema (prosperity); Siddhi to Sukha (enjoyment); and Kírtti to Yasas.
 These were the sons of Dharma; one of whom, Kama, had Harsha (joy) by his wife Nandi (delight).

 Again, the Bhagavata Purana gives a different account of his children's names.

 It is described in Mahabharata as the eldest Pandava brother, Yudhishthira was the son of Dharma.